Russia’s leading petrochemical company Sibur raises $208mn with bonds issue at record low yields

-Russia’s leading petrochemical producer Sibur Holding successfully closed the order book for its BO-01 and BO-02 exchange-traded bond issues, worth RUB10bn ($139mn) and RUB5bn ($69mn), respectively, that pay the lowest ever corportate bond yields, the company said in a statement on May 21.
+Russia’s leading petrochemical producer Sibur Holding has successfully closed the order book for its BO-01 and BO-02 exchange-traded bond issues, worth RUB10bn ($139mn) and RUB5bn ($69mn) respectively, that pay the lowest ever corportate bond yields, the company said in a statement on May 21.

-As bne IntelliNews has reported Russian bonds are in vogue at the moment as they combine rock solid fundamentals with high yields in an other wise close-to-zero fixed income rate world.
+As bne IntelliNews has reported, Russian bonds are in vogue at the moment as they combine rock solid fundamentals with high yields in an otherwise close-to-zero fixed income rate world.
 Central banks around the world have slashed rates to next to nothing to counter the double whammies of an oil price shock and the coronavirus (COVID-19) pandemic.
 That has left bond investors hungry for yield and thin picking to choose from.

 Sibur’s final semi-annual coupon rate was fixed at 5.50% per annum, which is the lowest coupon among market placements by Russian corporate issuers historically, but still a decent return in the current environment.

-Sibur is something of an investor’s darling.
+Sibur is something of an investor darling.

-The company reported a mild fall in revenues of 7.8% year-on-year in the first quarter of this year that were far better than the industry average as its bottom line was cushioned by the production of ZapSibNeftekhim petrochemical complex (ZapSib) that came online earlier this year that bne IntelliNews profiled last year in the article “Plastics in the snow” as construction was coming to an end.
+The company reported a mild fall in revenues of 7.8% year on year in the first quarter of this year, which were far better than the industry average, as its bottom line was cushioned by the production of ZapSibNeftekhim petrochemical complex (ZapSib) that came online earlier this year. bne IntelliNews profiled the plant last year in the article “Plastics in the snow” as construction was coming to an end.
 Investors are impatiently awaiting the company’s IPO which is still on, but only when market conditions improve, Sibur’s management tells bne IntelliNews.

 In the meantime investors have to make do with the company’s bonds.
 The placement enjoyed a strong demand from investors with the issue two and half times oversubscribed, reaching around RUB45bn, the company reports.